margaridav27/feup-pri/exam-preparation.md

 - **Recall**: is the fraction of relevant items that are retrieved.
     - R = #(relevant items retrieved) / #(relevant items)
     - R = TP / (TP + FN)
 - **Interpolated Precision**: is the precision at a given recall level, or the maximum precision obtained for all recall levels above a given recall level.
+The higher the interpolated precision at a certain recall level, the more accurate the model's predictions are.

 ### What is precision at k, R-precision?